mscheinert/simsar/docs/simulation-meta.md

 |  3   | run-time environment | FORTRAN namelists, XIOS XML,                                 | README, EXP folder |
 |  4   | evaluation data      | graphics, time series, 2D fields                             | DIAGS/             |

 Mot of the meta-data can be gathered using the **`mkReadme`** script provided by SIMSAR.
 This script is run in the experiment folder and expects little input from the user while the majority is retrieved automatically.
-See the section [Create the README file with mkReadme](mkReadme.md) for instructions how to invoke the script.
+See the section [Create the README file with mkReadme](mkReadme.md) for instructions how to invoke the script or click on the button below.

 &nbsp;